-Figure 175.
+Figure 208.
 The window for configuring automatic reboot on a schedule.

 In the opened window, in the System Time field, the system time of the device is displayed.
-You can select the Simplified mode choice of the radio button and specify the following parameters:
+You can select the Simplified mode value from the Mode drop-down list and specify the following parameters:

-Parameter Description Simplified mode Specify the time period for the device's reboot.
-Every day : When this value is selected, the Time field is displayed in the section.
-Interval of execution Every week : When this value is selected, the names of days of the week and the Time field are displayed in the section.
-Every month : When this value is selected, the Day of month and Time fields are displayed in the section.
+Parameter Description Simplified mode Schedule name Specify a schedule name for easier identification.
+You can specify any name.
+Interval of execution Specify the time period for the device's reboot. • Every day : When this value is selected, the Time field is displayed in the section. • Every week : When this value is selected, the names of days of the week and the Time field are displayed in the section.
+Every month: When this value is selected, the Day of month and Time fields are displayed in the section.
 Time Specify the time for the device's reboot.
 Days of week Select a day or days of the week when the device will be automatically rebooted.
 To do this, select the checkbox located to the left of the relevant value.
 Day of month Specify a day of the month.
 You can specify one value or several values separated by a comma.

 In the advanced mode, you can specify more parameters for the schedule using a cron expression.
-To do this, select the Advanced mode choice of the radio button and specify the needed values in the fields displayed.
+To do this, select the Advanced mode value from the Mode drop-down list and specify the needed values in the fields displayed.
 You can specify one value or several values separated by a comma.
 You can use the character (asterisk) to specify the entire range of possible values.
 Upon that the Schedule field will be filled in automatically.
+In the Schedule name field, specify a schedule name for easier identification (you can specify any name).